Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Teahouse

-• Day 03: Drive to Tal and Trek to Dharapani
+Day 03: Drive to Tal and Trek to Dharapani

-Our journey leads us to Kodo, one of the biggest villages in the Manang Valley, by fields of barley, rice, and potatoes.
+Our trekking adventure starts as we drive from Besisahar to the little settlement of Tal.
+Along the popular walking path, we pass through charming villages and securely cross deep valleys and rivers on well-built suspension bridges.
+Our journey leads us to Kodo, one of the largest villages in the Manang Valley, set amid fields of barley, rice, and potatoes.
 We eventually arrive at Dharapani after across yet another suspension bridge and climbing a small stone staircase.
 Our first trekking section ends at Dharapani.

 Altitude: 2160 m